varnish/Varnish-Book/varnish_book.rst

    .. note::

       If you want to know how the ``service varnish``-commands work, you can always look at the script that runs behind the scenes.
-If you are used to UNIX-like systems, it will come as no surprise that the script can be found in ``/etc/init.d/varnish``.
+      The script is in ``/etc/init.d/varnish``.

    .. warning::

       The `varnish` script-configuration (located under `/etc/default/`
       or `/etc/sysconfig/`) is directly sourced as a shell script.
-Pay close attention to any backslashes (\\) and quotation marks that might move around as you edit the DAEMON_OPTS environmental variable.
+Pay close attention to any backslashes (\\) and quotation marks that might move around as you edit the ``DAEMON_OPTS`` environmental variable.

 Defining a backend in VCL
 -------------------------

-/etc/varnish/default.vcl
+**/etc/varnish/default.vcl**

 .. include:: vcl/backend.vcl
    :literal:

 .. container:: handout

-   The above example defines a backend named ``default``.
-   The name `default` is not special.
+   The above example defines a backend named ``default``, where the name `default` is not special.
-   The real default backend that Varnish will use is the first backend you specify.
+   Varnish uses the first backend you specify as default.
    You can specify many backends at the same time, but for now, we will only specify one to get started.

 Exercise: Use the administration interface to learn, review and set Varnish parameters